 Para 30 of Schedule I of the Mahatma Gandhi NREGA mandates that there shall be an Ombudsperson for each District for receiving grievances, enquiring into and passing awards as per Guidelines.
-Central Government norms for process of appointment; application, tenure and termination; autonomy; remuneration; powers and responsibilities; procedure for redress of grievances and action to be taken on the Report of the Ombudsman have been detailed in Ministry's Guidelines on Ombudsman dated 21st January 2017, which stands as it is.
+Central Government norms for process of appointment; application, tenure and termination; autonomy; remuneration; powers and responsibilities; procedure for redress of grievances and action to be taken on the Report of the Ombudsman have been detailed in Ministry's Guidelines on Ombudsman (as amended from time to time).
 The cases of denial of entitlements as brought out through social audits shall be referred to the Ombudsman by the Social Audit Unit.
 The Ombudsman shall be responsible for registering the same as suo moto complaints for disposal and passing of awards within 30 days from the date of filing of the compliant as per the norms laid down.